ryanvo504/Genepool/README.md

   `full` or `half`.
 - `relationship` is one of the relationships described in the next section.

-Your program should parse the query,  execute it against your database, and then print the result, listing the people it found in alphabetical order.
-If an error occurs,  it should print the error message instead.
-Finally, it should re-print the prompt and wait for more input.
+The program parses the query,  executes it against your database, and then prints the result, listing the people it has found in alphabetical order.
+If an error occurs,  it will print the error message instead.
+Finally, it will re-print the prompt and wait for more input.
 Repeat this loop until you reach the end of the input stream.

-The logic  to parse and validate queries  is written for you  (see the `Query.*` files), but you'll need to write the functions that do the actual lookups within your database (see the `Person.*` files).

 ## Relationships